cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 For extension fields where log2(p) is significantly smaller than the security level k, this approach is inefficient: it requires expand\_message to output roughly m * log2(p) + m * k bits, whereas m * log2(p) + k bytes suffices to generate an element of GF(p^m) with bias at most 2^-k.
-In such cases, an applications MAY use an alternative hash\_to\_field function, provided it meets the following security requirements:
+In such cases, applications MAY use an alternative hash\_to\_field function, provided it meets the following security requirements: